multiversx/mx-docs/docs/developers/tutorials/energy-dao.md

         // DEX enter farm is called with a PaymentsVec, consisting of the user payment and the current SC total farm position let enter_farm_result = self.call_enter_farm(farm_address.clone(), enter_farm_payments);

-        // We receive a result containing the new aggregated postion as well as any boosted rewards, if any
+        // We receive a result containing the new aggregated position as well as any boosted rewards, if any
         // The new total position should be bigger than the initial position that we saved prior to entering the farm let (new_farm_token, farm_rewards) = enter_farm_result.into_tuple();